RetroReversing/retroReversing/categories/misc/Industry.md

 {% include link-to-other-post.html post="/bookazines" description="For more information on all the Game development Bookazines check out this post." %}

 ## Conferences
+One of the main ways for different game developers to speak to each other was at yearly conferences such as GDC or Siggraph:
 {% include link-to-other-post.html post="/conferences" description="For more information on all the Game industry Conferences check out this post." %}

 ## Books
+Books were a must have for any game developers getting started in the industry, from teaching the basics of assembler/C to more advanced topics such as 3D rendering:
 {% include link-to-other-post.html post="/books" description="For more information on all the Game development Books check out this post." %}

 ---